jjdavidson/jjdavidson.github.io/index.md

 I completed my undergraduate studies at Stanford University, where I worked on problems related to minimal and capillary surfaces.
 I studied how geometric boundary conditions can produce singular behavior in the resulting variational surfaces.

-I completed my master’s degree at California State University, Los Angeles, where I conducted research in combinatorics, including work on:
+I completed my master’s degree at Cal State LA, where I conducted research in combinatorics, including work on:

 - The chromatic number of Abelian Cayley graphs
 - The multicolored Erdős box problem
 - Extremal theory of product graphs

-These experiences shaped my current interest in the interaction between combinatorics and analysis.
+My Master's thesis explored topics in the extremal theory of product graphs.
+In my study of extremal graph theory, I encountered the ideas of flag algebras and graph limits, and I decided to start exploring more analytical approaches to extremal combinatorics.

 ---

 ## Contact

-Email: jonathan.j.davidson@gmail.com
+**Email**: jonathan.j.davidson@gmail.com